marph91/jimmy-test-data/reference_data/cherrytree/test_2/Settings/Tree 1.md

 	- **Light Background, Dark Text** - Sets the tree view background color to white and text color to black.

-	- **Dark Background, Light Text **- Sets the tree view background color to dark blue and text color to white.
+	- **Dark Background, Light Text** - Sets the tree view background color to dark blue and text color to white.

 	- **Custom Background and Text** - Defines custom colors for the editor’s background and text.

  ## Default Text Nodes Icons

-	-** Use Different Cherries per Level **- Assigns a unique, default icon to each group of nodes sharing the same hierarchical level within a node structure.
+	- **Use Different Cherries per Level** - Assigns a unique, default icon to each group of nodes sharing the same hierarchical level within a node structure.

-	- **Use Selected Icon **- Assigns one icon to be the default icon for all nodes.
+	- **Use Selected Icon** - Assigns one icon to be the default icon for all nodes.

-	-** No Icon** - Prevents Cherrytree from assigning icons to nodes by default.
+	- **No Icon** - Prevents Cherrytree from assigning icons to nodes by default.

-	- **Hide Right Side Auxiliary Icon** - Hides icons regarding a node’s status, such as the **Read Only** and **Bookmarked **icons.
+	- **Hide Right Side Auxiliary Icon** - Hides icons regarding a node’s status, such as the **Read Only** and **Bookmarked** icons.

-	**NOTE: **Default icons can be overwritten within the **Use Selected Icon **option of a node’s property menu.
+	**NOTE:** Default icons can be overwritten within the **Use Selected Icon** option of a node’s property menu.

  ## Node Status at Startup